-In order for the school to function we have set a few rules and regulations.
-Discipline, courtesy, good manners and respect for each other's personal property are expected norms of behavior.
+In order for the school to functione, we have set a few rules and regulations.
+Discipline, courtesy, good manners and respect for each other and each other's personal property are expected norms of behavior.

 School starts at 7.15 am.
 Students who come in late will be registered in the digital tracking system before entering a class.